apnex/alpine/README.md

 This involves crafting a pre-baked bootable ISO CDROM image, and mounting this to a machine to boot from.
 This replaces the existing legacy PXE code.

-### Examples
-#### Unattended Alpine Installation using ISO
+### Unattended Alpine Installation using ISO
 Here is an example of how to leverage iPXE to kickoff an unattended Centos installation on a new VM.
 This uses the "embedded iso" method described above.

 #### Usage
-To use this example, simply download the pre-made ISO from here:
+Simply download the pre-made ISO from here:
 http://pxe.apnex.io/alpine.iso

-This iso has a menu, that let's you select initial network as DHCP or manually enter static addressing
+This ISO has a menu, that let's you select initial network as DHCP or manually enter static addressing

 It is a tiny 1MB ISO - as it contains only embedded iPXE code.
 All of the remaining kernel, OS files will be bootstrapped over the Internet via HTTP.